Christ enthroned as Priest and King.

 Alice C. Linsley

 The priesthood of Jesus Christ is the single true Form of the Priesthood.
 Every authentic priest, either living before or after Christ’s Incarnation, stands as a sign to this one priesthood.
-The priesthood is unique (not to be confused with the office of shaman) and it is impossible to change it in any essential way.
+The priesthood is unique, and it is impossible to change it in any essential way.
 It involves an ontological pattern that is beyond human contrivance.
 It is a benefit divinely bestowed.
-All attempts to change the priesthood, such as developed out of Protestant theology or the ordination of women, corrupt the sign so that it no longer points to the Messiah.
-The Church itself has no authority to change the ontological pattern since the one Priesthood existed before the Church and, though acknowledged by the Apostles, was not established by them.
+All attempts to change the priesthood, such as developed out of Protestant theology or the ordination of women, corrupt the sign so that it no longer points to the Messiah, the Son of God.
+The Church itself has no authority to change the ontological pattern since the one Priesthood that points to Christ existed before the Church and, though acknowledged by the Apostles, was not established by them.

 If the Apostles are not the source of the Christian priesthood, what is the source?
 It can only be the eternal Christ, who is one with the Father and the Spirit.
 Christ is the eternal Form of priest and the eternal Truth signified by the Priesthood.
 He alone is Priest, fulfilling atonement through the shedding of His own Blood.
 This is why the one Priesthood is inextricably tied to the Blood of the Son of God.